 Nudist Beaches in the Valencian Community

-The Valencian Community of Spain encompasses both the Costa Blanca and Costa del Azahar and includes the provinces of Valencia,
+The Valencian Community encompasses two of the leading Spanish Costas including the Costa Blanca and Costa del Azahar.
+This stretch of coastline consists of the provinces of Valencia,

 The city of Gandia differs from most of its neighbours in the sense that it is extremely popular with Spanish holidaymakers.
 It is essentially 2 areas divided into the commercial and shopping districts with mainly apartments housing local residents, and the beach and tourist area with an abundance of holiday apartments.
 Near the city is the L’Alqueria camping and bungalow complex extremely popular with families due to its proximity to the beach and excellent facilities including 2 swimming pools, jacuzzi & spa, sauna, gymnasium, shopping facilities, bar & terrace, restaurant, children’s play areas and much more.
 Throughout the province, visitors are enticed to spend lazy days soaking up the sun on one of the areas popular beaches or go for an all over tan with a choice of 7 nudist beaches in Valencia.

-The Province ofstretches for over 100 kilometres along the Costa del Azahar.
+The Province of stretches for over 100 kilometres along the Costa del Azahar and eastern coastline.
 It’s mountainous regions are a firm favourite with hikers and rock climbers.
 The capital of the province, de la Plana is ideal for visiting the regions many attractions and natural parks.
 There are fantastic beach resorts such as Vinaros and Peniscola, seafood lovers should not miss Vinaros’s

 Alicante Province lies on both the Costa Blanca north, and south, from Denia to Pilar de la Horadada and as far inland as Villena.
 It has the largest foreign population of all Spain’s provinces and is Spain’s 4th most popular province.
 Torrevieja is located in the south of the province and due to its vast salt lakes has been recognised as having one of the healthiest climates in the world.
 The city borders the Orihuela Costa, an area of lively holiday resorts favoured by British and Scandinavian tourists, many of which choose to stay in Torrevieja due to its high number of holiday apartments and fantastic range of shops, cafes, bars and restaurants.
 Throughout the city there are parks, plazas, promenades, beaches and attractions such as go-karting, quad biking and an aqua park.
 The area of Orihuela Costa attracts many holidaymakers to its beach resorts of Cabo Roig, La Zenia, Playa Flamenca, Punta Prima and Campoamor.
 For the size of the area, Orihuela Costa has recently been declared to have the highest amount of Blue Flag Status beaches in Spain.
 In 1437, Orihuela was named the first city of the province of Alicante and was once the capital of the Christian Kingdom.
 The nearby town of Elche is home to the largest palm groves in Europe that were declared a world heritage site in 2000 and received the International UNESCO Award.
 Elche is also well known for its shoe production and has one of the largest footwear industries in Europe.
 The city of Alicante is one of the largest on the Costa Blanca and the capital of the Alicante Province.
 The city is home to the International Alicante airport, one of the busiest in Spain, and its port is one of the busiest in Spain for the cruise industry.
 The city offers visitors a host of attractions, excellent shopping, numerous bars, cafes and restaurants and a choice of lovely beaches, as well as 22 nudist beaches in Alicante Province.
 A 30 minute drive from Alicante is the famous party city of Benidorm.
 One of the most visited cities in Spain and a popular destination for Stag & Hen parties.
 Benidorm is home to thousands of bars, restaurants and nightclubs.
 The city has a great choice of sandy beaches and exciting attractions such as the impressive Terra Mitica Theme Park and Aqualandia Water Park.
 The world famous Benidorm Palace has been an institute in the city for many years and features many well known artists, bands and cabaret performances.
 Just 10 kilometres from Benidorm is Altea, one of the Costa Blanca’s prettiest towns and easily recognised by its majestic church with a colourful blue and white tiled dome roof.
 The town is a Mecca for water sports and has some fantastic beaches and a sweeping bay.